mschmulen/connecting-sencha-extjs-node/README.md

 });
 ```

-####Configuring the Secha Views
+####Configuring the Ext JS Views

 Now that we have our Model and Store defined we can go to the Views.
-For this data viewer and editor we will need 2 views: ```products.add``` and ```products.list``` .
+For this data viewer and editor we will need 2 views: ```products.add``` and ```products.list```.

-the ```add.js``` file will show the listing of Product records and the ```add.js``` will give us a modal dialog to create new Product records.
+The ```add.js``` file will show the listing of Product records and the ```add.js``` will give us a modal dialog to create new Product records.

-model/ProductModel.js

-Update the products/add.js file to [add.js](http://github.com/mschmulen/connecting-sencha-xtjs-node/blob/master/strongloop-server/public/app/view/products/add.js) and the list.js to [list.js](http://github.com/mschmulen/connecting-sencha-xtjs-node/blob/master/strongloop-server/public/app//view/products/list.js). once that is complete we need to make sure the controllers are updated to bind to the model data with the new views.
+Update the products/add.js file to [add.js](http://github.com/mschmulen/connecting-sencha-xtjs-node/blob/master/strongloop-server/public/app/view/products/add.js) and the products/list.js to [list.js](http://github.com/mschmulen/connecting-sencha-xtjs-node/blob/master/strongloop-server/public/app//view/products/list.js).
+Once that is complete we need to make sure the controllers are updated to bind to the model data with the new views.

 In addition to the new View files you will also need to update Main.js to call your 'products-list' type.   @mschmulen, tell what are xtypes.